After overcoming a major heart event, ultramarathoner Michael Lo Presti has an important message

 Thankful For Life

 By Michael Capalbo On April 24, 2020 I had a massive Heart Attack.
-I had a one-hundred percent blockage of the Left Main Artery otherwise known as ‘The Widow Maker”. … Read more
+I had a one-hundred percent blockage of the Left Main Artery otherwise known as ‘The Widow Maker”.
+Basically, I died.
+Here is my story and how I became a heart survivor.
+I was at work at Walgreens in Litchfield where I was … Read more

 AHA President: The best way forward requires bridging disciplines, people, places